fabioafreitas/Anotacoes/projeto-redes/projeto-redes.md

 ![a](setup-host-1.png)
 2. Clique em Preferences
 ![a](setup-host-2.png)
-3. Clique em Server e desabilite a checkbox "Enable Locla Server"
+3. Clique em Server e desabilite a checkbox "Enable Local Server"
 ![a](setup-host-3.png)
 4. No campo host, digite seu domínio do duckdns.
 ![a](setup-host-4.png)